rhockenbury/homebridge-ecowitt-weather-sensors/README.md

 > There are a number of weather station distributors that re-package and re-brand the hardware sensors from [Fine Offset](https://www.foshk.com/Wifi_Weather_Station/).
 Along with Ecowitt, other notable distributors include Aercus, Ambient Weather, and Frogger.
 These brands typically also use similar firmware / software within their ecosystem, and many provide the ability to publish weather data reports to a custom endpoint.

-> If the weather station equipment you are using supports a custom weather service endpoint, please [file a feature request](https://github.com/rhockenbury/homebridge-ecowitt/issues/new?assignees=\&labels=enhancement\&projects=\&template=feature-request.md\&title=) to let me know what devices you would like support for.
-Please make sure to [include the data report](https://github.com/rhockenbury/homebridge-ecowitt-weather-sensors/wiki/Submitting-Data-Report) in the feature request.
+> If the weather station equipment you are using supports a custom weather service endpoint using the Ecowitt protocol, then this plugin can support it regardless of the labeled distributor.
+For any issues, please [file a Github issue](https://github.com/rhockenbury/homebridge-ecowitt-weather-sensors/issues/new/choose), and make sure to [include the data report](https://github.com/rhockenbury/homebridge-ecowitt-weather-sensors/wiki/Submitting-Data-Report).

 ### I've added an Ecowitt device to my gateway or console, and can see it on the **WSView Plus** app , but the accessory is not showing up in Homebridge or Homekit?